 Admission to our Master's program is very competitive.
 Hence, the application deadline is February 15th.
 All application materials, including recommendation letters, should be submitted by February 15th.

 To be considered for admission into the Applied Behavior Analysis Program students must meet the following requirements:

-- Completion of a bachelor's degree from a regionally accredited undergraduate Psychology program or Education program with an emphasis in special education.
+- Completion of a bachelor's degree from a regionally accredited undergraduate university.

 - Maintained a cumulative grade point average (GPA) of 3.0 in undergraduate and graduate work and a 3.25 in major field.

 - Applicants with a Psychology major must have maintained a 3.25 in all psychology coursework and completed at least 20 semester hours or 30 quarter hours of psychology, including coursework in statistics and research methods.

 - Applicants with an Education major with an emphasis in Special Education must have maintained a 3.25 PGA in the professional education courses and the certificate subject area of Special Education.